ChristyCheuk/Portfolio/final_project_part_II_christycheuk.md

 ### Page 2
 ![IMG_0416](https://user-images.githubusercontent.com/116990977/205186482-36558555-4bf1-4890-b251-fa3a750c465d.PNG)
 Narrative: Our brain has two different parts: serotonin deal with happiness, and dopamine deals with pleasure.
-The former is associated with long-term contentment from activities such as giving and sharing.
+The former is associated with long-term contentment from activities such as non phone activities.
 It makes the brain feel good and that is enough.
-On the other hand, the latter is associated with short-term rewards and motivation from activities such as taking.
+On the other hand, the latter is associated with short-term rewards and motivation from activities such as phone activities.
 It makes the brain feel good and wants more and therefore easy to leads to addiction.

 ### Page 3
 <div class="flourish-embed flourish-chart" data-src="visualisation/12028363"><script src="https://public.flourish.studio/resources/embed.js"></script></div>